tkhq/swift-sdk/docs/email-auth.md

 ## Step 4: Send Email Authentication Request

 With the TurnkeyClient initialized and the ephemeral key pair generated, you can now send an email authentication request.
-This involves using the emailAuth method of the TurnkeyClient, passing the necessary parameters.
+This involves using the `emailAuth` method of the TurnkeyClient, passing in the necessary parameters.

 ```swift
 let emailAuthResult = try await client.emailAuth(